Home » blog » How To Create a Successful Dropshipping Business Plan (A Step-by-Step Guide)

 7. Financial Plan and Projections

-Even though dropshipping doesn’t require so much upfront financial investment, you will need to plan your finances and project your revenue.
+While dropshipping doesn’t require so much upfront financial investment, you will still need to plan your finances and project your revenue.
 Doing so helps you prepare buffers to absorb the financial shocks you might experience while running your business.

 The truth is that dropshipping can sometimes be an expensive venture, even though it is easy to start.
 One sure way to thrive in it is to have a solid financial plan, as it helps prepare you for the uncertainties of tomorrow.